 Pg.
-Point Description Speeches Vote 15 Point of Order Bring improper usage of parliamentary procedure to the attention of the Chair - - - 15 Point of Personal Privilege Complain of unfair distractions - - - 15 Point of Parliamentary Inquiry Ask questions regarding the rules or proceedings - - - 15 Point of Reconsideration Inform the Chair that the state rising to the point wishes to change their vote - - - 1 Pg.
-Motion Description Second Speakers Vote 30 Adjourn the Meeting Conclude the meeting until the following year 1 - >50% 28 Suspend the Meeting Recess a Council for an un-moderated caucus or break 1 - >50% 28 Suspend the Rules Suspend formal debate and enter into a moderated 1 ≥2/3 - caucus, or engage in other informal actions emove an Officer Remove a negligent officer 0. /0 > 0/0 29 Remove an Officer 1 2+/2- ≥2/3 25 Close Debate Prompt voting procedure on a draft resolution or amendment; discard speakers lists associated with it 1 2+/2- ≥2/3 25 Close/Re-Open Speakers List Disallow any additions to the speakers list; following its conclusion the Council takes any necessary votes 1 - >50% 28 Appeal the Decision of the Chair Override a Chair's decision 1 2+/2- ≥2/3 29 Temporarily Revoke Delegate Rights Temporarily silence a disruptive delegate; only made at the request of the Chair 1 2+/2- ≥2/3 29 Introduce a Right of Reply Reply to insulting statements; must be accepted and read by the Chair Chair - - 26 Reconsider the Vote Ask the Council to re-vote on a hasty action 1 2+/2- >50% 18 Set the Order of the Agenda Determine the order Agenda topics will be discussed 1 >50% 180 Change the Order of the Agenda Alter the order of Agenda topics after a Motion to Set the 2+/2- ≥2/3 20 Introduce a Draft Resolution Bring a resolution to the Council for consideration 1 - - 21 Introduce an Amendment Bring an amendment to the Council for consideration 1 - 30 Read the Resolution (Summit) Prompt SG to read a resolution 2+ 30 Hear Speakers' Rights (Summit) Prompt substantive speeches 2+ 26 Divide the Question Vote on pieces of a draft resolution separately before 2+/2- >50% 26 Vote by Roll Call Vote one-by-one on a draft resolution or amendment 2+ - 26 Adopt by Consent Adopt a resolution or amendment with no opposition 18 Limit Debate Narrow the scope of the discussion, start a new speakers list 1 >50% 19 Expand Debate Broaden the scope of discussion, move back to the previous speakers list, table current issues and items 1 2+/2- >50% 13 Amend Speaking Time Change the amount of time allotted for each speaker 1 >50% 16 Add, Delete, or Amend Topic ( Plenary ) Amend the Provisional Agenda of a Council 2+/2- >50% 16 Change a Topic's Assignment (Plenary) Move an Agenda topic to another Council 1 2+/2- >50% 16 Adopt the Agenda (Plenary) Adopt a Council or MAL Agenda 1 - >50% · · · · • • Pg.
-Yield Description 12 Yield to the Chair Ends the speech and returns the floor to the Chair 12 Yield to another Country Gives remaining speaking time to another country, who m ay then not yield again 12 Yield to Points of Information to Points of Information Allows for question-and-answer period until time elapses, with only answers being counted against time
+Point Description Second Speeches Vote 15 Point of Order Bring improper usage of parliamentary procedure to the attention of the Chair - - - 15 Point of Personal Privilege Complain of unfair distractions - 15 Point of Parliamentary Inquiry Ask questions regarding the rules or proceedings - 15 Point of Reconsideration Inform the Chair that the state rising to the point wishes to change their vote - - 2 Las c 1 > / - / Pg.
+Motion Description Second Speakers Vote 30 Adjourn the Meeting Conclude the meeting until the following year 1 - >50% 28 Suspend the Meeting Recess a Council for an un-moderated caucus or break 1 >50% 28 Suspend the Rules Suspend formal debate and enter into a moderated 1 ≥2/3 29 Remove an Officer caucus, or engage in other informal actions 1 2+/2- ≥2/3 29 Remove an Officer Remove a negligent officer Prompt voting procedure on a draft resolution or 1 Z+/Z- 22/3 25 Close Debate amendment; discard speakers lists associated with it 1 2+/2- ≥2/3 25 Close/Re-Open Speakers List Disallow any additions to the speakers list; following its conclusion the Council takes any necessary votes 1 >50% 28 Appeal the Decision of the Chair Override a Chair's decision 1 2+/2- ≥2/3 Temporarily Revoke Delegate Temporarily silence a disruptive delegate; only made at 29 Rights the request of the Chair 1 2+/2- ≥2/3 29 Introduce a Right of Reply Reply to insulting statements; must be accepted and read by the Chair Chair 26 Reconsider the Vote Ask the Council to re-vote on a hasty action 1 2+/2- >50% 18 Set the Order of the Agenda Determine the order Agenda topics will be discussed 1 >50% 180 Change the Order of the Agenda Alter the order of Agenda topics after a Motion to Set the Order of the Agenda has passed 1 2+/2- ≥2/3 20 Introduce a Draft Resolution Bring a resolution to the Council for consideration 1 21 Introduce an Amendment Bring an amendment to the Council for consideration 1 30 Read the Resolution (Summit) Prompt SG to read a resolution 2+ 30 Hear Speakers' Rights (Summit) Prompt substantive speeches 2+ 26 Divide the Question Vote on pieces of a draft resolution separately before voting on the whole draft resolution 1 2+/2- >50% 26 Vote by Roll Call Vote one-by-one on a draft resolution or amendment 2+ 26 Adopt by Consent Adopt a resolution or amendment with no opposition 18 Limit Debate Narrow the scope of the discussion, start a new speakers list 1 >50% 19 Expand Debate Broaden the scope of discussion, move back to the previous speakers list, table current issues and items 1 2+/2- >50% 13 Amend Speaking Time Change the amount of time allotted for each speaker 1 >50% 16 Add, Delete, or Amend Topic (Plenary) Amend the Provisional Agenda of a Council 1 2+/2- >50% 16 Change a Topic's Assignment (Plenary) Move an Agenda topic to another Council 1 2+/2- >50% 16 Adopt the Agenda (Plenary) Adopt a Council or MAL Agenda 1 >50% • • 1.0 Pg.
+Yield Description 12 Yield to the Chair Ends the speech and returns the floor to the Chair 12 Yield to another Country Gives remaining speaking time to another country, who m ay then not yield again 12 Yield to Points of Information Allows for question-and-answer period until time elapses, counted 12 Heid to Follits of Illiothiation against time